SkillbookTry free skill

 • Five skills tailored to your workflow

-• Team setup in Claude, ChatGPT, or Claude Code
+• Team setup in ChatGPT, Claude, or Claude Code

 • First workflow run reviewed together